Danny2168h/FitnessApp/README.md

 - The user will be able to edit and view the foods they have eaten, or the activities they performed in the given day.
 - The user will be able to edit their own account details or their health goals.
 - The user will be able to document any changes in their weight which will be stored as part of progress
+- The user will be able to view foods and exercises performed in previous days and view progress of weight loss.